MINER: Multiscale Implicit Neural Representations: Experimental Results

 Figure~\ref{fig:signal_vs_residue} shows training error for a 4 megapixel (MP) image of Pluto across epochs for MINER by representing a Laplacian pyramid, a Gaussian pyramid, and ACORN.
 MINER converges rapidly to an error of $10^{-4}$ compared to other approaches.
 Moreover, the periodic and abrupt increase in error are more prevalent in Gaussian representation, and ACORN, which further hamper their performance, but not with Laplacian pyramid due to near-orthogonality of signal across scales.
-Results on other high resolution images (including 64 megapixel image of Pluto) along with analysis on effect of parameters such as number of scales and patch size is included in section~\ref{section:prior}.
+Figure~\ref{fig:imfit_timing} shows training error for a 1 MP image for various approaches with a fixed number of parameters (900k).
+MINER with four scales is nearly two orders of magnitude faster than all approaches.
+Figure~\ref{fig:imcompare} shows the fitting result for a 64 megapixel Pluto image across training iterations.
+The times correspond to the instances when MINER converged at a given scale.
+MINER maintains high quality reconstruction at all instances due to the multiscale training scheme and rapidly converges to a PSNR of 40dB within 50 seconds.
+In contrast, ACORN achieves qualitatively good results after 10s and achieves a PSNR of $30.8$ dB after 50s, and KiloNeRF achieves a qualitatively good result only after 50s.
+SIREN Results are not shown in the plot as the first epoch was completed after 4 minutes.
+Results with analysis on effect of parameters such as number of scales and patch size is included in supplementary.

-Figure \ref{fig:imfit} shows an example of fitting a 2 megapixel image with active blocks at all scales for a macro photograph.
-Notice how the blocks are concentrated around the high frequency areas (such as the antennae of the grasshopper) as the scale increase from coarse to fine.
-MINER took a less than 10s to converge to 40dB fitting accuracy.
-In contrast, KiloNeRF took 6 minutes to converge and ACORN took 7 minutes to converge to 40dB with approximately equal number of parameters.
 Figure \ref{fig:imfit_timing} shows a plot of PSNR as a function of time for various approaches.
 We also note that ACORN curve shows significant drop in accuracy as a result of re-computation of coordinate blocks.
-In contrast, the drop in accuracy for the MINER curve that arises due to scale change is significantly smaller than ACORN.
+In contrast, the drop in accuracy for the MINER curve due to scale change is significantly smaller than ACORN.
+Figure \ref{fig:imfit} shows results on training a 2 megapixel image with active blocks at all scales.
+The blocks are concentrated around the high frequency areas (such as the antennae of the grasshopper) as the scale increases from coarse to fine.
+MINER took less than 10s to converge to 40dB fitting accuracy.
+In contrast, KiloNeRF took 6 minutes to converge and ACORN took 7 minutes to converge to 40dB with approximately equal number of parameters.